Email Marketing For Authors (Why, How, and Top Tips)

 Builds brand recognition

-If a customer regularly receives your emails that include your distinctive author branding style (fonts, color, logo, etc.) they will be able to easily recognize your books from a distance.
+If a customer regularly receives your emails that include your distinctive author branding style (fonts, color, logo, etc.) they easily recognize your books from a distance.

-So the next time someone who is on your mailing list walks sees your book in a book store or on Amazon, they will definitely stop and consider buying your book simply because they recognize the author.
+So the next time someone on your mailing list sees your book in a bookstore or on Amazon, they will stop and consider buying it simply because they recognize the author.

-You can get more granular reporting features depending on which email service provider you go for.
-Some of the recommended providers for authors are MailerLite, Mailchimp or ConvertKit.
+You can get more granular reporting features depending on the email service provider you choose.
+Some of the recommended providers for authors are MailerLite, Mailchimp, or ConvertKit.

 Personal updates

 If someone is only interested in buying your book, they would probably only do that and not subscribe to your newsletter.
-So if they do sign up, it shows that they want more from what you could offer.
+So if they sign up, it shows they want more.

-They might want to know more about you as an author, what other books you have coming up, and any big milestones in your career or even personal life, if you are willing to share.
+They might want to know more about you as an author, what other books you have coming up, and any big milestones in your career or personal life, if you are willing to divulge that information.

 An update on your current project

 If you are working on a new book, you could let your readers in on the process a little bit by giving them updates at different stages.
-For example, you can send a newsletter for a book cover reveal, send them your new book trailer, an excerpt of the book.
+For example, you can send a newsletter for a book cover reveal, send them your new book trailer, or have a limited-time offer for signed copies.

 There are so many things that you can send to build up the hype for the book before it’s released!